 Neem (Azadirachta indica) has great importance around the world due to its multiple applications in medicine and cosmetics (Rodrigues et al., 2011).
 It was reported by Rodrigues et al. (2011) that neem tree contains about three hundred or more secondary metabolites, one 3rd of which are limonoids (tetra triterpenoids) having various biological applications.
 The most active compound is azadirachtin having an effective curative or healing role (Subapriya et al., 2005; Rahmani et al., 2018).
 Neem leaves contain various active compounds like ascorbic acid, amino acids, nimbolide and nimbin, etc. (Rodrigues et al., 2011; Sarah et al., 2019).
-Some polyphenolic compounds (e.g., quercetin and ß-sitosterol) are also extracted from neem leaves showing antifungal and antibacterial properties (Alzohairy, 2016).
+Some polyphenolic compounds (e.g., quercetin and ß-sitosterol) are also extracted from neem leaves, showing antifungal and antibacterial properties (Alzohairy, 2016).

 Since enhanced soil fertility and improved environmental quality are both important goals of today’s agriculture, the mere application of chemical fertilizers to degraded or over-cropped soil does not trigger crop productivity.
-For these highly leached soils, it is necessary to provide the balance of nutrients and to neutralize the acidity simultaneously with the use of animal manures and organic residues.
-Soil enhancing benefits from these manures in addition to those from macro and micro nutrients are related to the organic matter that improves soil structure, moisture relations and increases mobility of P, K and micro nutrients and also stimulates microbial activities (Marerere et al., 2001; Garg and Bahla, 2008).
-Stefano et al., (2004) observed that inorganic fertilizer exerts strong influence on plant growth development and yield, while the availability of sufficient plant nutrients from inorganic fertilizers lead to improved soil activities enhanced cell multiplication and enlargement and luxuriant growth (Fashina et al., 2002).
+For these highly leached soils, it is necessary to provide a balance of nutrients and to neutralize the acidity simultaneously with the use of animal manures and organic residues.
+Soil enhancing benefits from these manures in addition to those from macro and micro nutrients are related to the organic matter that improves soil structure, moisture relations, and increases mobility of P, K, and micro nutrients, and also stimulates microbial activities (Marerere et al., 2001; Garg and Bahla, 2008).
+Stefano et al. (2004) observed that inorganic fertilizer exerts a strong influence on plant growth, development, and yield, while the availability of sufficient plant nutrients from inorganic fertilizers leads to improved soil activities, enhanced cell multiplication and enlargement, and luxuriant growth (Fashina et al., 2002).

-Therefore, the aim of this research was to evaluate the effect of poultry manure amendment and foliar application of neem leaf extract on growth, yield, and pest management on three varieties of tomato in Port Harcourt.
+Therefore, this research aimed to evaluate the effect of poultry manure amendment and foliar application of neem leaf extract on growth, yield, and pest management on three varieties of tomato in Port Harcourt.

-MATERIALS AND METHOD
+MATERIALS AND METHODS

 Study Area

 This research was carried out in the Hoop House of the Rivers State University Teaching and Research Farm, Nkpolu-Oroworukwo, Port Harcourt.
-The study location lies in the humid tropical zone of the Southern Nigeria.
+The study location lies in the humid tropical zone of Southern Nigeria.
 It lies between latitude 4.5 oN and longitude 7.0oE with an elevation of 18m above sea level.
-The climate of the area is tropics, with two seasons: wet (rainy) and the dry seasons.
+The climate of the area is tropics, with two seasons: wet (rainy) and dry seasons.
 The mean annual rainfall in Port Harcourt ranges from about 3,000mm to 4,500mm, annual temperature ranges from 22 oC to 29 oC while relative humidity varies from 75% and 95%.
 Port Harcourt soils are of Coastal Plain Sands.
 These soils have been found to range from sand to sandy loam in the surface soil horizon, with pH values of between 4.0 and 5.8 in water (Ayolagha and Onuegbu, 2002).
 The vegetation consists of tropical and mangrove swamp forest (Uko et al., 2013).

 Collection and analysis of soil samples before cultivation

-Top soil (0-15 cm) samples were randomly collected from cultivated farm, bulked to form a composite sample; air dried and sieved using a 2mm mesh size.
-The routine analyses as described in Udo et al. (2009) for physical and chemical properties were carried out on the soil sample.
-10 kg of the soil sample were measured into plastic containers that were perforated at the base.
+Top soil (0-15 cm) samples were randomly collected from a cultivated farm, bulked to form a composite sample, air dried, and sieved using a 2mm mesh size.
+The routine analyses, as described in Udo et al. (2009) for physical and chemical properties, were carried out on the soil sample.
+10 kg of the soil sample was measured into plastic containers that were perforated at the base.

 Sources and Collection of Tomato Seeds, Poultry Manure, Neem Leaf

-Three tomato varieties (Jos, Beef and Roman VF) were obtained from two locations (Agricultural Development Program, Ministry of Agriculture and Fruit Garden) all in Port Harcourt.
-Poultry manure, neem leaf was sourced from the Rivers State Teaching and Research Farm.
+Three tomato varieties (Jos, Beef and Roman VF) were obtained from two locations (Agricultural Development Program, Ministry of Agriculture and Fruit Garden), all in Port Harcourt.
+Poultry manure, neem leaf were sourced from the Rivers State Teaching and Research Farm.